Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.message-visualizations/Documentation~/default_viz_suite.md

 The default tabs on the HUD panel includes:

-- **Topics**: Contains a list of all subscribed ROS topics in this current session.
+- **Topics**: Contains a list of all ROS topics on which this current session has sent or received a message.
 The `UI` toggle enables a window that shows the last message sent or received on that topic.
 The `Viz` toggle enables an in-scene drawing that represents the last message sent or received on that topic.
 If no `Viz` toggle is enabled, that topic does not have a default visualizer enabled in the Unity scene.
 - **Transforms**: Contains [`tf`](http://wiki.ros.org/tf) visualization options, including displaying the axes, links, and labels for each frame.
 - **Layout**: Contains options to save and load this visualization configuration.
 While the visualization components are by default saved via the scene or the prefab, the window layout and visualized message list is saved as a JSON file.
-By default, this file is saved to a `RosHudLayout.json` file on your machine's [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).
+By default, this file is saved to a `RosHudLayout.json` file on your machine's [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) and loaded on each session.
 In this Layout tab, you can choose to `Export` this JSON file with a custom name to a chosen location on your device, as well as `Import` a layout JSON file to begin using that saved visualization configuration.
 - **Markers**: TODO

 The HUD is also designed to be customizable; you may add custom tabs or headers to the HUD.
 You can write a custom script similar to the [VisualizationLayoutTab](../Runtime/Scripts/VisualizationLayoutTab.cs) to extend the HUD.
 TODO